Oyo Empire: Military

 There was a high degree of professionalism in the army of the Oyo Empire.
-Its military success was due in large part to its cavalry as well as the leadership and courage of Oyo officers and warriors.
-Because its main geographic focus was north of the forest, Oyo enjoyed easier farming and thus a steady growth in population.
+Its military success was due in large part to its cavalry, its renowned archers, as well as the leadership and courage of Oyo officers and warriors.
+The people of Oyo had a reputation for being the "best bowmen in Africa", according to Hugh Clapperton.
+Starting from a young age, boys would practise and quickly become excellent with the bow.
+Skill refinements were culturally incorporated as games where individuals would take on the task of discharging arrows into a small hole from over 100 yards away.
+A feat many accomplished successive times.
+This deadly ability was in use both by Oyo's cavalry and the infantry.
+A geographic focus north of the forest ensured easier farming for Oyo, and thus a steady growth in population.
 This contributed to Oyo's ability to consistently field a large force.
 There was also an entrenched military culture in Oyo where victory was obligatory and defeat carried the duty of committing suicide.
 This do-or-die policy no doubt contributed to the military aggressiveness of Oyo's generals.

 Cavalry

-The Oyo Empire was the only Yoruba state to adopt cavalry; it did so because most of its territory was in the northern savannah.
+The Oyo Empire was one of the only Yoruba states to adopt cavalry; it did so because most of its territory was in the northern savannah.
 The origin of the cavalry is unclear; however, the Nupe, Borgu and Hausa in neighbouring territories also used cavalry and may have had the same historical source.
 Oyo was able to purchase horses from the north and maintain them in metropolitan Oyo because of partial freedom from the tsetse fly.
 Cavalry was the long arm of the Oyo Empire.
 Late 16th and 17th century expeditions were composed entirely of cavalry.
 There were drawbacks to this.
 Oyo could not maintain its cavalry army in the south but could raid at will.
+Despite its drawbacks, Oyo Empire amassed a cavalry force exceeding one hundred thousand horsemen, with a contingent of that size reportedly mobilized specifically for campaigns against the Kingdom of Dahomey.
+This formidable military capacity contributed significantly to Oyo's dominance and the widespread recognition of its power across West Africa.

 Cavalry in highly developed societies such as Oyo was divided into light and heavy.
-Heavy cavalry on larger imported horses was armed with heavy thrusting lances or spears and also with swords.
+Heavy cavalry on larger imported horses were armed with bows and arrows.
 Light cavalry on smaller indigenous ponies was armed with clubs.
+Chain mail armor was imported into Yorubaland from the north, and may have been worn by Oyo cavalrymen.